Kermalis/VGMusicStudio/README.md

 * Add shortcuts for the UI
 * Let on-screen piano play notes or interact with MIDI keyboard
 * Fix application hanging when you close it
+* A song class that contains the commands in order, that can be read from ROM/MIDI/SSEQ and then played/written
+* Convert Config to a yaml deserialize call, if possible

+## Special Thanks To:
+* Ipatix